C

 Do I need to install additional software to use external LLMs with Studio?

 No, as of the latest update, the MCP Server is built directly into Roblox Studio with no additional setup required.
-You simply need to configure your AI service credentials and you can start using external LLMs immediately.
+You simply need to use Quick Connect to configure your AI service credentials and you can start using external LLMs immediately.
 This eliminates the previous need for separate MCP client installation.

 What other Studio updates were announced alongside the MCP server improvements?